H/orspath Stone Pit Charitable Aims

 - “For such charitable purposes for the general benefit of the inhabitants of the area of the ancient parish of Horspath as the Trustees think fit” – meaning only residents living in and organisations operating entirely within the parish of Horspath, Oxfordshire, may benefit from any of the income of the Charity.

 BENEFITS AND FUNDING

-- With three exceptions:
+- With two exceptions:

 - the lending of any amount upon any terms determined by the Trustees (including but not limited to the charging of interest or not and the term of any loan) secured by way of legal charge against freehold property where the Trustees determine that this is in the best interests of the Charity.

 - Applications from/for individuals are in recognition of exceptional performance (in education; the arts; sporting excellence; community engagement; or is recognised as an ambassador, who promotes the village through their exceptional actions).
 In essence, these are recognition awards for those who give something back to the village of Horspath, or have excelled in a particular areas for which the Trustees may wish to acknowledge through this process.